RgbTrouw/Qs-Messenger/README.md

   -> split by "|", ":", "/";
   -> might be converted to xml or something else in the future;
   (-> this plain data is loaded into FriendsList->groups->peers Object' - on the client side;)
   (-> 'groups' Object contains a 'header' Object that displays the actual group name and online count;)
+  (-> some context menu actions refresh the list tree view, expanding the tree - ie. remove group, add group etc. - whilst status updates only update user data, keeping list tree setup - ie. show all/ show online/ show none;)

 * database information is handled by its unique integer id;
 * currently used mailing service is smtp with gmail account -> which is for testing purposes only;